microprediction/timemachines/README.md

 ## Install

-We've moved to bare-bones dependencies because some timeseries packages are not keeping up with changes to operating system or hardware (like M1 for example), and also because the statistical evidence for their inclusion is less than overwhelming.
+We've moved to bare-bones dependencies because some timeseries packages are not keeping up with changes to dependent packages (as with STAN releases), or operating system or hardware quirks (like Apple M1 for example), and also because the statistical evidence for their inclusion is less than overwhelming.
+So ...

+    pip install --upgrade pip
     pip install timemachines

 This gives you access to the home grown packages and to scipy/tsa models.
-The popular packages are not added by default.
-Add them manually if you want to use them:
+Those perform well.
+The popular packages and some others are not added by default.
+But add them manually if you want to use them:

     pip install prophet
     pip install neuralprophet